h00die-gr3y/h00die-gr3y.github.io/_pages/hackingstuff.md

 All these references can also be found at the [References Page](/references/ "References").

 On right side of this page and other content pages, you will find table of contents that allows to navigate on the page itself.
+Below are examples of sections and code snippets that are typically used on the content pages.

+This site is still under development, so you might find dead links without content.
 ### Shell command line and script code snippet
 ```shell
 while IFS= read -r url;